ivoras/gomagiclink/cmd/webdemo/README.md

 It implements a complete login and logout cycle.

+To use the demo, run the webdemo executable locally and point your browser to `http://localhost:8002/`.

 # Notes

 This example uses SQLite to store user information.
 The gomagiclink library itself doesn't require any